Panel Discussion: Municipal Elections Under the Fifth Republic

 - Benjamin Morel, associate professor at Paris I

-Awaiting response: Jean-Marc Ayrault, former Prime Minister and former mayor of Nantes; André Rossinot, former minister, former mayor of Nancy, president of Greater Nancy, and secretary general of France Urbaine; Nicolas Portier, executive director of the ADCF
+Awaiting a response: Jean-Marc Ayrault, former Prime Minister and former mayor of Nantes; André Rossinot, former minister, former mayor of Nancy, president of Grand Nancy, and secretary general of France Urbaine; Nicolas Portier, executive director of the ADCF

-; Denys Pouillard, professor of political science and general delegate of the Carnot Committee; and Danielle Sportiello, political journalist and former commentator on “Questions d’actualité” and “Questions au Gouvernement.”
+; Denys Pouillard, professor of political science and executive director of the Carnot Committee; and Danielle Sportiello, political journalist and former commentator on “Questions d’actualité” and “Questions au Gouvernement.”

-Since space is limited, please RSVP by replying to this email no later than February 20, 2020.
+Since space is limited, please register by replying to this email no later than February 20, 2020.